nfarid/defect_tracker/README.txt

 To run the container (linux):
 docker run -d --network="host" -e DATABASE_URL="dbUrl" -e PORT="portNum" defect_tracker
 [replace porNum with the port]
-[dbUrl is the a datbase url in the form: scheme://username:password@host:port/path]
+[replace dbUrl with the datbase url in the form: scheme://username:password@host:port/path]

 To run the container (windows): docker run -dp portNum:3000 -e DATABASE_URL="dbUrl" defect_tracker [replace porNum with the port]
-[replace dbUrl with the the datbase url in the form: scheme://username:password@host:port/path (replace localhost with host.docker.internal)]
+[replace dbUrl with the datbase url in the form: scheme://username:password@host:port/path (replace localhost with host.docker.internal)]

 To stop the container: